Deeprudra04/Deep-Whiteboard/README.md

 4. **Export**: Use the export buttons to save as PNG or PDF
 5. **Undo/Redo**: Use Ctrl+Z and Ctrl+Y for history navigation

-## 🗑️ Files You Can Delete

-The following files/folders are **NOT required** for running the application and can be safely deleted:

-- `Deep-Whiteboard-/` - This appears to be an old or duplicate folder
-- `Deep-Whiteboard-/README.md` - Duplicate README file

-**Note**: Keep all other files as they are essential for the application to function properly.

 ## 🛠️ Technology Stack

 - **Frontend**: React 19, TypeScript